Skip to main content Skip to search Skip to search

 Wanda Nanibush's profile page

-Georgiana Uhlyarik is Fredrik S. Eaton Curator, Canadian Art, and co-lead of the Indigenous + Canadian Art Department at the Art Gallery of Ontario.
-She works collaboratively with artists and curators from across the Americas and Europe and teaches art at York University and the University of Toronto.
-Her publications include Moving the Museum: Indigenous + Canadian Art at the AGO, Magnetic North: Imagining Canada in Painting 1910–40, Tunirrusiangit: Kenojuak Ashevak and Tim Pitsiulak, Rita Letendre: Fire & Light, and Florine Stettheimer: Painting Poetry.
+Georgiana Uhlyarik is the curator of Jinny Yu: AT ONCE (2024).
+She is Fredrik S. Eaton Curator, Canadian Art, and co-lead of the Indigenous + Canadian Art Department, Art Gallery of Ontario, Toronto, Canada.
+She works collaboratively with artists and curators from across the Americas and Europe.
+Projects include: Moving the Museum: Indigenous + Canadian Art at the AGO (2023); Magnetic North: Imagining Canada in Painting 1910-1940 (Schirn Kunsthalle Frankfurt, 2021); Tunirrusiangit: Kenojuak Ashevak and Tim Pitsiulak (2018); Rita Letendre: Fire & Light (2017); Georgia O’Keeffe (Tate Modern, 2017); and Florine Stettheimer: Painting Poetry (Jewish Museum, NY, 2017).
+Uhlyarik is adjunct faculty in Art History at York University and University of Toronto.

 Georgiana Uhlyarik's profile page